 Too many Multimeters?
 Here's how to find the right one

-Here are five key factors to consider when selecting the right multimeter for your needs.
+Here are five key factors to consider when choosing the right multimeter.

 Select options and limit the number of products